Application of projection algorithms to differential equations: boundary value problems: Preliminaries on Projection Methods

-The Douglas-Rachford algorithm \cite{DR} was introduced half a century ago in connection with nonlinear heat flow problems to find a feasible point (point in the intersection) of two closed constraint sets $A$ and $B$ in a Hilbert space $X$.
+The Douglas-Rachford method (DR) and the method of alternating projections (AP) are frequently used to find a feasible point (point in the intersection) of two closed constraint sets $A$ and $B$ in a Hilbert space, in our setting: $N$-dimensional Euclidean space, $\mathbb{R}^N$.